 Tangerine and motusbank offer similar banking services to clients with a few differences.
 If you are trying to choose between these two banks, here are some of the things to consider:

 1. Chequing Account: A Tangerine chequing account pays you up to 0.65% interest while you can earn up to 0.50% on your motusbank balance.
 Interac e-Transfers are free with both Tangerine and motusbank.

-Both banks support mobile cheque deposits and do not have an annual fee.
+Both banks support mobile cheque deposits and do not have a monthly fee.

 Phone support is available 24/7 if you need to reach Tangerine (at 1-888-826-4347). motusbank’s phone support is available from 8am to 12am EST seven days a week (1-833-696-6887).

 Tangerine clients have free access to Scotiabank’s network of ATMs, while motusbank clients can use thousands of free ATMs on The EXCHANGE Network.

 4. Safety: Both Tangerine and motusbank are insured by Canada Deposit Insurance Corporation (CDIC) and your deposits are protected by up to $100,000 per category.

 5. Promotions: Tangerine has a referral program that pays you up to $50 for every friend who signs up for their products using your Orange Key Code or referral link.
 Your referral also receives a $50 bonus. motusbank does not have a referral program.

 6. Mobile App: Tangerine and motusbank both have a mobile app that is available on iOS and Android devices.
 You can use their mobile apps to deposit cheques.

 7. Coverage: Tangerine is available in all provinces whereas some of motusbank’s products are not available to residents of Quebec.